-Mr. Pettier has held several progressively senior roles in the ANSA McAL Group over the past 14 years, such as Group Internal Audit Manager, Group Risk Manager and the Chief Financial Officer, working across diverse sectors of the Group including Manufacturing, Retail, Construction, Distribution and Media.
+Mr. Pettier has held several progressively senior roles in the ANSA McAL Group over the past 15 years, such as Group Internal Audit Manager, Group Risk Manager and the Chief Financial Officer, working across diverse sectors of the Group including Manufacturing, Retail, Construction, Distribution and Media.
 He was appointed as Chief Financial Officer/Corporate Secretary of Guardian Media Limited in June 2021.
 In January 2023 he assumed oversight of the Traffic department, and as part of the leadership team, he was fully involved in charting the strategic direction and commercial projects of the Company.
-He holds a BSc Accounting from the UWI St Augustine, is a Fellow Chartered and Certified Accountant and is a member of the Institute of Chartered Accountants in Trinidad and Tobago.
+He holds a BSc Accounting from the UWI St. Augustine, is a Fellow of the Association of Chartered and Certified Accountants and is a member of the Institute of Chartered Accountants of Trinidad and Tobago.